The Complete Guide to Lifecycle Marketing

 Who says emails have to be boring?

-With AMP-powered interactive emails, customers can book appointments, fill forms and make purchases—without leaving their inbox.
+With AMP-powered interactive emails, customers can book appointments, fill out forms, and make purchases—without leaving their inboxes.

 This boosts engagement and keeps your customers actively involved in their journey.